taruen/taruen.github.io/src/_posts/2019-04-16-common-voice-kazakh.markdown

 suggest that they would contain anything like that, but again, that's something for native speakers to judge.

 We hope that together we can assemble enough data so that anyone who wishes to do so can train a speech-to-text system for Kazakh.
 On the [FAQ page](https://voice.mozilla.org/en/faq) of the project, Mozillians mention 10000 hours as an approximate number of validated hours needed to train a production speech-to-text system, so that's something to strive for.
-It does sound like a lot, but when divided even by conservative numbers of Kazakh speakers, requires each person recording sentences for about 4 seconds.
+It does sound like a lot, but when divided even by conservative numbers of Kazakh speakers, it requires each person to record sentences for about 4 seconds.
 That is a much less scary number ;)